As a hands-on volunteer you will find out what it means to be a member of the team at one of the world’s leading seabird rehabilitation centers.

 You will share your Elements home with other Penguin volunteers.
 Elements is cleaned daily and includes the following facilities:

 If you are travelling as a couple or as friends that want some extra privacy, please ask us about booking an apartment or double en-suite at Elements.

-SANCCOB is located in Table View, one of Cape Town’s large suburbs.
+African Penguin Project is located on the Atlantic Seaboard.
 The center sits on the banks of a lake with great views of Table Mountain and Cape Town to the south.
 The lake is home to a wide variety of birds including Pelicans, Cormorants and a colony of Pink Flamingos.
 Close by you will find Blouberg Beach where you can use your camera to capture classic postcard views of Table Mountain and the bay while you enjoy the fresh sea air coming off the Atlantic Ocean.